sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/guides/esm.md

 #### Configuration

-`va-report-components` contains CSS files that might not work as intended when processed by Webpack loaders.
+`va-report-components` contains CSS files that might not work as intended when processed by webpack loaders.
 If your build uses loaders such as style-loader or css-loader, you should exclude `va-report-components`.

 ```js
 // webpack.config.js